Melissa Rasmussen

 About Me

 I've contributed to a number of research projects, from computer science middle school curriculum to gamma-ray pulsars, to explore and expand my research capabilities.
+I often work at national laboratories, including SLAC National Accelerator Lab, Los Alamos National Lab, and the National Renewable Energy Lab.

 News